whaynes/STCW23/jekyll/assessments/Deck/OICNW-2-2D.md

 ### Condition

-{{ "On a ship at anchor or a full mission ship simulator during an exercise at anchor." | markdownify }}
+On a ship at anchor or a full mission ship simulator during an exercise at anchor.

 ### Performance requirement